janrakete/healthcore-bulp.io/README.md

 But wait: **what the hell is healthcore.dev**?

 healthcore.dev (or simply healthcore) is part of the **open software and hardware architecture of [bulp.io](https://www.bulp.io)**.
-With bulp, healthcare devices from any manufacturer can communicate with each other through a variety of protocols and APIs.
+With bulp, healthcare devices from any manufacturer can communicate with each other and any interface through a variety of protocols and APIs.
 In this way, bulp centrally captures a person's **condition in many different ways**, reacts automatically to changes in their environment, and optionally informs caregivers, nurses or family members.

 The healthcore is the software core (obviously!) that **standardizes** the data from various devices, processes scenarios, and triggers actions.
 A simple API allows interfaces such as apps to visualize the device data.